ev1stensberg/nrk-whiteboard-task/README.md

 # nrk-whiteboard-task
+##Note: I advice you to run this on localhost, because the search bar and icon fonts are not loaded securely, and will cause the bug
 Whiteboard assignment given by NRK - Fetch and display an sortable table from SSB